rBroneak/react/rbroneak-dist/README.md

 yarn start to get everything running locally

-yarn build to build a deployable repo called "build"
+yarn build to build a folder called "build"